sharetribe/flex-docs/src/docs/references/email-templates/index.md

 The editor also let's you to see a **preview** of the email before and let's you **send test emails** to your own email address.

-Three of the built-in email templates can be disabled via Console:
+These built-in email notifications can be disabled through Console:

+- Listing approved
 - New message
+- User approved
+- User joined
+- User permissions changed
 - Verify email address
-- User joined

 ## Editing transaction emails